MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/migrate-your-extension-from-manifest-v2-to-v3.md

 ---
 # Prepare to update your extensions from Manifest V2 to V3

 This article lists important changes being implemented as part of Manifest V3, which is the next version of the Chromium Extensions platform.
-The Microsoft Edge extensions team updates this document as the implementation progresses.
-For detailed guidance on migrating your extension to Manifest V3, see [Migrating to Manifest V3](https://developer.chrome.com/docs/extensions/mv3/mv3-migration-checklist).
+For guidance on migrating your extension to Manifest V3, see [Migrating to Manifest V3](https://developer.chrome.com/docs/extensions/mv3/mv3-migration-checklist).

 <!-- ====================================================================== -->
 ## Remotely hosted code

-Today, parts of the extensions code are hosted remotely, and are not included as part of the extension package during the validation process.
+Today, some parts of the extensions code are hosted remotely, and are not included as part of the extension package during the validation process.
 While this offers flexibility to change code without resubmitting the extension to the store, it's possible to exploit the code after installation.
 To ensure that [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons) lists validated extensions, the Microsoft Edge extensions team disallows extensions from using remotely hosted code.
 This change makes extensions more secure.

 Developers will need to package and submit all code that is used by the extension, for validation.
 Alternatively, you can use the `eval()` function in a [sandboxed environment](https://developer.chrome.com/docs/extensions/mv2/sandboxingEval).